-Being asked by LinkedIn to be a Volunteer LinkedIn Forums Expert for a year, helping people with their LinkedIn questions, was an interesting experience.
+Although it’s been a couple of years now, being asked by LinkedIn to be a Volunteer LinkedIn Forums Expert for a year, helping people with their LinkedIn questions, was an interesting experience.
 I’d like to share with you some tips that might help you with your problems with LinkedIn.

 *NOTE: LinkedIn does not like to make it easy for people to fill in a help ticket.
-They hide and change the direct links to the contact forms on a regular basis so my links here may or may not work in future.
+They hide and change the direct links to the contact forms on a regular basis so my links here may or may not work in the future.
 To be fair, they have over half a billion users so if everyone asks every question as a help ticket, they’d never be able to help anyone.
 But, in constantly directing people to the Forum to ask questions, it can be incredibly frustrating when you know you have a problem that only they can resolve.

 If you look at my headings below, you might consider these pretty good lessons for life in general!